 Anniston City Schools

-Our goal is for faculty and staff to set the bar high for our students, continually imparting an expectation that learning and growing is possible.
-The mission of our school system is; Through the Commitment of Faculty, Staff, Students, Parents and Stakeholders, the Anniston City School System Aspires to be a Community of Leaders Utilizing Individualized and Innovative Resources to Develop Confident, Life-Long Learners.
-Anniston City is trying to exemplify this through our ongoing professional development for teachers, as well as reinstating the new teacher mentoring program.
-We invite our stakeholders to all school events, and have an open door policy for parents.
-As a vision our system hopes to achieve excellence in all things by empowering ALL students to become life-long learners.
-A strategic planning committee of about twenty-five community members and district staff completed the work on a five year strategic plan in the fall of 2014.
-The team produced the following components of the current strategic plan:
+Our goal is for employees to set the bar high for our students, continually imparting an expectation that learning and growing is possible.
+Through the commitment of faculty, staff, students, parents and stakeholders, the Anniston City School System aspires to be a community of leaders utilizing individualized and innovative resources to develop confident, life-long learners.
+ACS is trying to exemplify this through our ongoing professional development for teachers, as well as reinstating the new teacher mentoring program.
+We invite our stakeholders to all school events, and have an open-door policy for parents.
+As a vision, our system hopes to achieve excellence in all things by empowering ALL students to become life-long learners.

 Anniston City Schools Guiding Principles:

 -High expectations and high-performance standards safe, clean, order school environments

 -Education as a shared responsibility of families, schools and community partners